SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ⟮c+;@include⟯ ⟮c+;copies the styles⟯ defined by ⟮c+;@mixin⟯ ⟮c+;into the current block⟯.
 ⟮c+;@mixin⟯ can take ⟮c+;arguments⟯, both ⟮c+;sassscript⟯ and ⟮c+;a block of css⟯.
 ⟮c+;@mixins⟯ and ⟮c+;@include⟯ have ⟮c+;functionally the same syntax⟯ as ⟮c+;declaring⟯ and ⟮c+;calling a function⟯ in other languages
-± though using the @mixin and @include keywords, as SCSS/Sass also has @function ±<br>
-⟮c+;@content⟯ refers to ⟮c+;a passed-in css block⟯ in @⟮c+;mixin⟯.
+^though using the @mixin and @include keywords, as SCSS/Sass also has @function ⟮c+;@content⟯ refers to ⟮c+;a passed-in css block⟯ in @⟮c+;mixin⟯.

 ```